Nice to meet you, I'm Dr. Bryan

 I am Dr. Bryan O. Rojas-Araúz, a bilingual and bicultural licensed psychologist.

-My mission: to help you heal, grow, and reconnect with yourself.
+My mission: to help you heal, grow, and reconnect with yourself and others.

 My path to healing and social justice